tangbao/Openconnect-VPN-RPi-Gateway/README.md

 First time:

 Get QR URL first.
-Add a new device for Duo, choose Android - Tablet, when the QR code show up, right click it and copy the image URL.
+Add a new device for Duo, choose `Add a new device` - `Tablet` - `Android` - `I have Duo Mobile installed`, when the QR code show up, right click it and copy the image URL, then run the following cmd, you will get a 6 digit passcode.

 ```bash
 python3 duo.py -qr <Duo QR URL>
 ```

-After:
+After the first time:

 ```
 python3 duo.py